 It’s worth understanding the architecture behind Alder Lake first.
 Balancing out usefulness in smaller dies, Intel eschews energy-efficient Gracemont cores and opts for performance Golden Cove alone.
 The latest i3s keep to the four-core, eight-thread structure of the 10th Generation – remember, there were no desktop 11th Gen Core i3s – but improve performance by adopting a more powerful design.

 “Core i3-12100F is made noteworthy by virtue of aggressive sub-$100 pricing.”

-Moving on over to what the company terms as Intel 7 process enables performance-helping cache to be added, too, and Core i3s now carry a total 17MB of combined L2 and L3, compared with just 9MB for the best of 10th Gen. In other words, there is now a substantially larger buffer between execution cores and system memory… and that’s a good thing.
+Moving on over to what the company terms as Intel 7 process enables performance-helping cache to be added, too, and Core i3s now carry a total 17MB of combined L2 and L3, compared with just 9MB for the best CPU of the 10th Gen. In other words, there is now a substantially larger buffer between execution cores and system memory… and that’s a good thing.

 Differences between the trio are minimal.
 Core i3-12300 ups the maximum turbo speed to 4.4GHz whilst the Core i3-12100F matches the regular 12100 but doesn’t carry integrated graphics.
 Handy for PCs that use a dedicated graphics card, Core i3-12100F is made noteworthy by virtue of aggressive sub-$100 pricing.